AriFordsham/GHCWiki/typeable.md

 for `TypeRep a` so that we can figure out whether a given type is an arrow type, product type, etc.

-This capability is necessary to implement `dynApply` for Typeable based dynamic typing.
+This capability is necessary to implement `dynApply` for Typeable based dynamic typing, without making `dynApply` part of the Trusted Code Base.
+So `dynApply` makes a "poster-child" example.

 ```wiki
 data Dynamic = forall a.
 Typeable a => Dyn a